Fostering Enterprise Conversations Around Data on Collaboration Platforms: Background and Related Work

 \subsection{Collaborative Visualization}

 Isenberg~\ea~\cite{isenberg2011} propose two defining aspects of collaborative visualization: time (synchronous vs. asynchronous) and place (co-located vs. distributed).
 Collaboration platforms are particularly useful for distributed organizations, and can be used both synchronously and asynchronously.
 Prior collaborative visualization work suggests various techniques for such contexts.
 For example, Sense.us~\cite{heer2009} provides annotation techniques, threaded conversations, and preserved configurations to help a distributed team maintain a shared frame of reference, while CommentSpace~\cite{CommentSpace} provides tagged comments and linked evidence to help team members easily identify others' reactions.
-However, these approaches brought multi-party conversations to a data analysis platform, which in practice exhibit barriers in terms of access and orientation for those working across an organization~\cite{tory2021datavoice}.
-Reflecting this reality, our research aspires to meet people where they are already having conversations: within a collaboration platform.
+Although these approaches aspire to bring multi-party conversations to a data analysis platform, in practice, those in non-analyst roles often face barriers in terms of platform access and orientation, hampering their participation in such conversations~\cite{tory2021datavoice}.
+Reflecting this reality, our research aims to meet people where they are already having conversations: within a collaboration platform.